yezawhtet-gic/YeZawHtet-GIC/README.md

 - 👋 Hi, I’m @YeZawHtet-GIC
 - 👀 I’m interested in Programming Code
 - 🌱 I’m currently learning Laravel and React
-- 💞️ I’m looking to collaborate on Github
+- 💞️ I’m looking to collaborate on doing programs.
 - 📫 How to reach me

 <!---